hiroyuki-sato/embulk-parser-jsonpath/README.md

 ## Acknowledgment

-I would like to express my special thanks to the developers of [embulk-parser-jsonl](https://github.com/shun0102/embulk-parser-jsonl) project.
+I would like to express my special thanks to the developers of [embulk-parser-jsonl](https://github.com/shun0102/embulk-parser-jsonl) and [embulk-filter-typecast](https://github.com/sonots/embulk-filter-typecast) projects.

 Almost codes copied from this project.